-How to time groupsThis article presents two tactics for timing groups of racers arriving together
+How to time ties and groupsThis article presents two tactics for timing groups of racers arriving together

 RaceSplitter is a manually operated timing system—i.e. to record a participant’s time, you type their bib number into RaceSplitter and tap the “Record” button.
 The use of any manually operated timing system is constrained by the number of participants that can be timed when arriving together as a group.